Step 5: Test Configuration #

 Continue #

 Where do these limit values come from?
-Let's link them to product specifications.
+Let's link them to part specifications.